North Korean defectors struggle adapting to life in the South

 “But not one company invited me to an interview,” he said.
 “So then I only put my experiences in South Korea on my resume and I quickly started getting calls from companies.”

-The study by the Hana Foundation, a state-run organization that assists North Korean defectors to settle in the South, found that slightly over 17% of the 3,000 individuals taking part in a poll said they had experienced discrimination in the previous year.

-The figure was down marginally from 20.3% the previous year, but still showed a prejudice in South Korean society against defectors from the North.

-The vast majority of those who felt they had been the target of prejudice said it was because of cultural differences between the two nations, such as accent, manner of speaking, societal manners or lifestyles.
+The vast majority of those reporting experiences of prejudice in the KHF study said it was because of cultural differences between the two nations, such as accent, manner of speaking, societal manners or lifestyles.

-Forty-four percent said they were treated differently because they were from the North.
+Forty-four percent of those taking part in the annual study said they were treated differently because they were from the North.
 Nearly 23% said they were criticized for not having the same level of education or work skills as their South Korean counterparts.

-Jung In-sung, the president of the foundation, said in a recent interview with South Korean news agency Yonhap News that the people of the South should do more to welcome defectors and accept them as “ordinary neighbors” without prejudice.

-As well as struggling with different variations of their shared Korean language, few defectors can speak English, as the regime in the North does not encourage its people to look beyond their borders, said Eun-koo Lee, co-founder and co-president of Seoul-based Freedom Speakers International (FSI).
+As well as struggling with different variations of their shared Korean language, few defectors can speak English, as the regime in the North does not encourage its people to look beyond their borders, said Eun-koo Lee, co-founder and co-president of FSI.

 “It can be very difficult for defectors to find a job in South Korea for many reasons, but one big issue is that they have not had the chance to learn English and are often confused with ‘Konglish’ — a combination of Korean and English — that many people in the South tend to use,” she said.

-Song Young-Chae, an academic and activist with the Worldwide Coalition to Stop Genocide in North Korea, said many of the defectors his organization helps to adjust into a new life in the South are struggling with their self-identity.
+Song Young-Chae, an academic and activist with the Worldwide Coalition to Stop Genocide in North Korea, said many of the defectors his organization helps to adjust into a new life in the South have a crisis of identity.

 “When they were in the North, these people never thought for themselves and simply did as the state ordered them to do,” Song said.